What to do in Sapa for first-time visitors (by a local guide)

 Unforgettable hike in the heart of the rice terraces (our dear travelers)

-From Sapa Church, trek 2.2 km to Cat Cat Village, purchase an entrance ticket, and explore.
-Continue 3 km along Muong Hoa Valley to Sin Chai Village, known for its pristine beauty.
+Start at Sapa Church and hike 2.2 km to Cat Cat Village.
+Grab an entrance ticket and wander around.
+Then, trek 3 km through Muong Hoa Valley to Sin Chai Village.

 Tram Ton Pass - Mount Fansipan

-Trek from Tram Ton Pass to Fansipan Mountain.
-Camp at 2,800 meters, enjoy a sunrise, and reach the summit in 1.5 hours.
-Enjoy panoramic views before descending.
+Hike from Tram Ton Pass up to Fansipan Mountain.
+Set up camp at 2,800 meters, catch a sunrise, and push to the summit in about 1.5 hours

 Sapa - Love Waterfall - Silver Waterfall - Y Linh Ho - Ta Van

-On Day 1, motorbike from Tram Ton Pass to Love Waterfall (1.1 km), then to Silver Waterfall, and continue to Sin Chai Village for an overnight homestay.
-On Day 2, visit Y Linh Ho and Ta Van Village, including the suspension bridge and scenic views.
+Day 1: Ride a motorbike from Tram Ton Pass to Love Waterfall (1.1 km), then hit Silver Waterfall, and head to Sin Chai Village for a homestay overnight.

 Sapa - Ta Phin - Ta Giang Phinh